"The Executive power shall be vested in a President of the United States of America. He shall hold office during the

 and who was seen by eighteenth-century Americans as the very symbol of executive power "run amok"

-The important issue of executive power was one of the greatest controversies of the Constitutional Convention, and the idea of executive power was so strongly suspected in eighteenth-century America - specifically, as being "royal" and "monarchical" by its very nature.
+The important issue of executive power was one of the greatest controversies of the Constitutional Convention, and eighteenth-century Americans strongly suspected that executive power was "royal" and "monarchical" by its very nature.
 So great was their distrust of executive power, in fact, that the Constitution's predecessor, the "Articles of Confederation," had not even included an executive branch at all; but just a Congress with limited power.
 Moreover, even amongst delegates who favored having an executive branch of some kind, there were some who thought that it should actually be a plural executive (rather than a branch headed by a single individual); and so the kind of presidency advocated by the "proposed Constitution" was seen as a major threat to the people's liberties.
 After all, they pointed out, hadn't the colonies just fought a protracted war against a British king - the potent symbol of executive power "run amok"?
 The supporters of the Constitution were quick to point out that the president was subject to being voted out of office after his (or her) term of four years expired, and could also be removed through impeachment before then if he (or she) committed a crime.
 But even if one accepted this argument that the president wasn't just some "new way" of crowning a king (as its opponents claimed it was); still, why was it necessary to have a single executive instead of a plural executive?

 Headquarters of the United States Department of Justice (or "DOJ")